My Modern Met independently selects innovative art and design items. We may earn commissions on purchases made through our links. Learn more.

 Photo: Stock Photos from Chamille White/Shutterstock

-But with so many quality brushes on the market, it can be difficult to understand where to start.
+But with so many high quality brushes on the market, it can be difficult to understand where to start.
 From different shapes and sizes to synthetic or natural bristles, there are a lot of choices to be made.
 However, once you get a handle on the different usages of these brushes, you'll be able to expertly make your selection.

-Since every good quality brush comes with its pros and cons, we've broken down some of the common types of paintbrushes that artists use, as well as put together our favorite paintbrush sets to let you experiment and discover what helps you achieve professional-looking results.
+Since every good quality brush comes with its pros and cons, we've broken down some of the common types of paintbrushes that artists use, as well as put together our favorite paint brush sets to let you experiment and discover what helps you achieve professional-looking results.
 Whether you are looking for durability, comfort, affordability, or a combination of the three, we have some art supplies for you to try out.
 Who knows?
 A different brush might be just the thing you need to reinvigorate your creative process.

 Brush Shape